 Sustainable development is a shared responsibility.
-Our activities are in line with the United Nations Sustainable Development Goals (SDGs), especially in the promotion of local planning and initiatives that facilitate inclusive growth that is community-based.
+Our activities align with the United Nations Sustainable Development Goals (SDGs), especially in the promotion of local planning and initiatives that facilitate inclusive growth that is community-based.

-In most communities, there are vulnerable women and girls, underserved men and boys, and individuals with disabilities who usually encounter obstacles that restrict their opportunities and dignity.
-Also, Animal health and livestock, that is critical in the livelihoods, nutrition, and health, are occasionally overlooked, and this impacts families and the natural environment.
-These facts encourage us to act with urgency, concern, and dedication.
+In most communities, there are vulnerable women and girls, underserved men and boys, and persons with disabilities who usually encounter obstacles that restrict their opportunities and dignity.
+Also, animal health and livestock development, which are critical in the livelihoods, and nutrition, are occasionally overlooked, and this impacts families and the natural environment.
+These encourage us to act with compassion.

 We not only want to meet a community's immediate needs through our integrated programs but also to build resilience and empower people.
-This we do by motivating the community members to be active in planning, implementing, monitoring, and evaluating the initiatives that influence their lives.
-Using the bottom-up approach, and rather than working in silos, we work together with stakeholders to make sure things fit together at the municipal and district levels, so we can share implicit and tacit knowledge and create ripple effects that support grassroots change.
+We do this by motivating the community members to be active in shaping their development trajectory.
+Using the bottom-up approach, and rather than working in silos, we collaborate with stakeholders to ensure coordination at all levels, enabling us to impart implicit and tacit knowledge and create ripple effects that support grassroots-level change.

-Sustainable change requires partnerships, collaboration, and active involvement of key stakeholders with whom we share our vision, and that is why I would like you to join us in serving disadvantaged communities, where people and animals can flourish.
-As a service volunteer, partner, donor, or advocate, we would be pleased to connect with impact-makers to learn about your effective work that is changing lives.
+Sustainable change requires partnerships, close collaboration, and active involvement of stakeholders, with whom we share our vision and mission.
+This is why I am inviting you to join us in caring for people, animals, plants, and the environment to flourish.
+As a service volunteer, associate member, partner, or donor, we would be pleased to connect with impact-makers to learn about your effective work that is changing lives.

 Accountability